fabiog1901/SingleNodeCDPCluster/README.md

 # Single Node CDP PVC-Base Cluster

 This script automatically sets up a CDP PVC-Base (aka CDP Data Center) Trial cluster on the public cloud on a single VM with the services preconfigured in a template file.
 It supports both clusters with or without kerberos.
+Trial cluster lcienses last 60 days.
+You can install your licnese file for longer use.

 This cluster is meant to be used for demos, experimenting, training, and workshops so it is only one node and does not have TLS enabled.
+One node clusters are not production supported configurations.

 ## Instructions

-Below are instructions for creating the cluster with or without CDSW service.
-CDSW requires some extra resources (more powerful instance, and a secondary disk for the docker device).
+Below are instructions for creating the cluster.

-### Provisioning Cluster without CDSW
+### Provisioning Cluster
 - Create a Centos 7 VM with at least 8 vCPUs/ 32 GB RAM.
 Choose the plain vanilla Centos image, not a cloudera-centos image.
 - OS disk size: at least 50 GB.

-### Provisioning Cluster with CDSW
-- Create a Centos 7 VM with at least 16 vCPUs/ 64 GB RAM.
-Choose the plain vanilla Centos image, not a cloudera-centos image.
-- OS disk size: at least 100 GB.
-- Docker device disk: at least 200GB SSD disk.
-  - Note: you need a fast disk more than you need a large disk: aim for a disk with 3000 IOPS.
-This might mean choosing a 1TB disk.
+120 GB recommended so you have room for some data.

 ### Provisioning Cluster with Trial parcels

-Currently, there is no automation process to download parcels for services such as Schema Registry.
+Currently, there is no automation process to download parcels not in a Cloudera archive repository.
 You need to download the required files from the official Cloudera website on your laptop.
 Then, sftp the `.parcel`, `.sha` and `.jar` files into the `/home/centos` or `/root` directory.
 The script takes care of placing these files into the correct folders during installation.

-For example, you can install Schema Registry once your host looks like the below:
+For example, you can install a seperately provided parcel once your host looks like the below:

 ```
 $ ls -l /root/
 -rwxr-xr-x.
-1 centos centos 148855790 Aug  5 18:41 SCHEMAREGISTRY-0.7.0.1.0.0.0-11-el7.parcel
+1 centos centos 148855790 Aug  5 18:41 MYPARCEL-0.7.0.1.0.0.0-11-el7.parcel
 -rw-r--r--.
-1 centos centos        41 Aug  5 18:41 SCHEMAREGISTRY-0.7.0.1.0.0.0-11-el7.parcel.sha
+1 centos centos        41 Aug  5 18:41 MYPARCEL-0.7.0.1.0.0.0-11-el7.parcel.sha
 -rwxr-xr-x.
-1 centos centos     14525 Aug  5 18:41 SCHEMAREGISTRY-0.7.0.jar
+1 centos centos     14525 Aug  5 18:41 MYPARCEL-0.7.0.jar
 ```

-To install Schema Registry, you must use an appropriate template file, like `all.json`.
+To install seperate provded parcels, you must provide your own CM template file, like `cmtemplatewithmyapp.json`.

 ### Configuration and installation
 - If you created the VM on Azure and need to resize the OS disk, here are the [instructions](scripts/how-to-resize-os-disk.md).
 - add 2 inbound rules to the Security Group:
-  - to allow your IP only, for all ports.
+  - to allow your PC IP only, for all ports.
   - to allow the VM's own IP, for all ports.
 - ssh into VM and copy this repo.